Inmates cleaning up Lyell Avenue via new MCSO program

-Once a month for the rest of the year, inmates will be helping to clean up Lyell Ave. and surrounding areas in Rochester via the Outside Work Program.
+ROCHESTER, N.Y.
+(WROC) — Once a month, for the rest of the year, inmates will be helping to clean up Lyell Avenue and surrounding areas in Rochester via the Outside Work Program.

 Sgt.
 Anthony Finoccaharo with the Monroe County Sheriff’s Office says having inmates work to clean up Lyell Ave. is a therapeutic release for them, adding they take pride in the work they do.